lf-lang/lingua-franca/util/tracing/visualization/README.md

 $ RTI -n <number_of_federates> -t
 ```

-For convenience, the RTI and all federates should be launched from the same directory.
+It is most convenient to launch the RTI and all federates from the same working directory so that they will all write their trace file to that directory.

 Once the federation stopped executing, run `fedsd` on all generated `.lft` files: